philipwindeyer/dotfiles/windows/README.md

 _Note: the first run will take quite some time.
 Allow for an hour or more, but keep an eye out for any unexpected prompts._

+- Restart (if required)
+- Open a WSL terminal (if first time running, follow the setup prompts)
+- navigate to cd /mnt/c/Users/<your-windows-home-dir>/workspaces/dotfiles/windows
+- `./setup-wsl.sh`

+_Note: this is still a WIP and may require multiple executions for it to complete._

 ## Information

 - `windows/setup.ps1` is written to be one of the first, and only things to run on my Windows 11 machine in that it installs and configures almost everything I need
   - setup.ps1 can be run anytime.
 It only updates or makes changes when necessary
 - `windows/lib` contains shared functions and vars, and helper files that may be copied to local directories where they can be executed
-- `windows/powershell` contains PowerShell profile, aliases (like my git aliases), etc. setup.ps1 sources `windows/powershell/config.ps1` from $PROFILE
+- `windows/powershell` contains PowerShell profile, aliases (like my git aliases), etc. $PROFILE sources `windows/powershell/config.ps1` and `windows/powershell/aliases.ps1`
+- `windows/setup-wsl.sh` is written to setup a WSL environment with my bare minimum for developing in a _nix environemnt_
+- `windows/wsl` contains bash profile, aliases (like my git aliases), etc. ~/.bashrc sources `windows/powershell/config.bashrc.sh` and `windows/powershell/config.bash_aliases.sh`

 ## TODO